heipei/heipei.github.io/_posts/2013-05-11-Using-hpfriends-the-social-data-sharing-platform.markdown

 ==========================

 One of the sensors that supports hpfeeds is dionaea - the most modern low-interaction server honeypot.
-This software is also the source for most events currently showing up on the honeymap (link).
-Sadly the hpfeeds module is not in the official git repository, so we need to make a small change to its setup steps.
+This software is also the source for most events currently showing up on the [HoneyMap](http://map.honeynet.org).
+Sadly the hpfeeds module is not part of the official git repository, so we need to make a small change to its setup steps.

 To setup dionaea you need to follow the official setup instructions